virtuosonline/IDD-AT-BE-Radiofy/README.md

 3. **index.html**
     - HTML file displaying the extension's interface:
-      - Includes logo, search area, button to activate `PDFify Pro`, and a radio player display.
+      - Includes logo, search area, and a radio player display.
       - Shows radio stations using the search interface and filtering mechanism.

 4. **manifest.json**